DarkAtra/v-rising-discord-bot/docs/bot-companion.md

 > I highly recommend not exposing the api port to the internet in an unprotected manner.
 The setup guide below explains how the API port can be secured using
 > Basic Authentication.

-{: .warning }
-> It is **not** possible to use the bot-companion with GPortal hosted server as they don't allow exposing the API port to the internet.

 ## Setup Guide

 1. [Install BepInEx](https://github.com/decaprime/VRising-Modding/releases) on your v rising server.